nullpathos/hermit/README.md

 It's just one python script, download it, run it (use python or change permissions and execute).

 By default, hermit will appear after pressing Super_R (right Meta key) if python-keybinder is installed.

 Alternatively, send hermit a USR1 signal:
-`pkill -USR1 -x hermit.py`  (this should work if hermit was executed directly) Use your desktop environment to map a global hotkey or some other action to this command.
+`pkill -USR1 -x hermit.py`  (this should work if hermit was executed directly).
+Use your desktop environment to map a global hotkey or some other action to this command.

 Hermit will create an XML file of settings in ~/.config/hermit/